-ACKNOWLEDGEMENTS: This report was prepared by Alex J. Krotulski, PhD; Sara E. Walton, MS; Joshua S. DeBord, PhD; Amanda LA.
-Mohr, MSFS, D-ABFT-FT; and Barry K. Logan, PhD, F-ABFT at the Center for Forensic Science Research and Education (CFSRE) at the Fredric Rieders Family Foundation.
-CFSRE's NPS Discovery program acknowledges scientists at the CFSRE and NMS Labs for their involvements and contributions.
-For more information about our programs and reports, please contact NPS Discovery at npsdiscovery@disfee.org or visit our website at www.npsdiscovery.org.
+ACKNOWLEDGEMENTS: This report was prepared by Alex J. Krotulski, Sara E. Walton, Joshua S. DeBord, Amanda LA.
+Mohr, and Barry K. Logan.
+CFSRE's NPS Discovery program acknowledges scientists at the CFSRE, NMS Labs, and many other collaborating agencies for their involvements and contributions.
+For more information about our programs and reports, please contact NPS Discovery at npsdiscovery@cfsre.org or visit our website at www.npsdiscovery.org.

-FUNDING: CFSRE's NPS Discovery is supported by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice (Award Number 15PNI)-22-GC-04434-MUMU, "Implementation of NPS Discovery - An Early Warning System for Novel Drug Intelligence, Surveillance, Monitoring, Response, and Forecasting using Drug Materials and Toxicology Populations in the US').
+FUNDING: CFSRE's NPS Discovery is supported by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice (Award Number 15PNI)-22-CG-04434-MUMU, "Implementation of NPS Discovery - An Early Warning System for Novel Drug Intelligence, Surveillance, Monitoring, Response, and Forecasting using Drug Materials and Toxicology Populations in the US").
 The opinions, findings, conclusions and/or recommendations expressed in this publication are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.